Queen hails resilience of ‘wartime generation’ at D-Day ceremony

 Prime Minister Theresa May, French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau and US President Donald Trump were among those at the national commemorative ceremony.

-Three hundred veterans were also present, while 60,000 members of the public were expected to attend the Portsmouth Naval Museum.
+Before reading the letter of a young resistance fighter, President Macron said: “First, let me thank you sincerely, on behalf of my nation.”

+The Queen stood in the royal box next to her son, the Prince of Wales, as she paid tribute to the resilience of her generation.

-Standing in the royal box at the ceremony, the Queen said: “When I attended the commemoration of the 60th anniversary of the D-Day landings, some thought it might be the last such event.
+“When I attended the commemoration of the 60th anniversary of the D-Day landings, some thought it might be the last such event,” she said.

 “But the wartime generation – my generation – is resilient, and I am delighted to be with you in Portsmouth today.